Stocks rise as steady bond yields help lift tech companies - WTMJ

-NEW YORK (AP) — Stocks were moderately higher in afternoon trading Thursday, helped again by large technology stocks that have benefitted from steady bond yields.
+Stocks were moderately higher in afternoon trading Thursday, helped again by large technology companies that have benefitted from steady bond yields.

-The easing of bond yields took some pressure off the technology sector.
-Technology companies have been slipping over the last few months as yields jumped and made the shares look pricey.
+The easing of bond yields was taking some pressure off technology stocks, which have slipped over the last few months as yields jumped and made the shares look pricey.
 The sector has also seen choppy trading as investors shift more money into companies that stand to benefit from the economic recovery.

-The S&P 500 index was up 0.4% as of 1:01 p.m.
+The S&P 500 was up 0.4% as of 2:32 p.m.
 Eastern.
-The gains by big technology stocks were tempered by a slide in banks and energy companies.
-The Dow Jones Industrial Average rose 4 points, or less than 0.1%, to 33,449 and the Nasdaq gained 0.9%.
+The benchmark index was on track for its third all-time high this week.
+Technology stocks led the market higher, with some help from companies that rely on consumer spending.
+The gains were tempered by a slide in banks and energy companies.
+The Dow Jones Industrial Average rose 13 points, or less than 0.1%, to 33,459 and the Nasdaq gained 1%.

 The stock market has benefited this week from a cooling off in the bond market.
 Yields, which had been steadily ticking higher, have retreated from highs hit earlier in the month.
 The yield on the 10-year U.S. Treasury note fell to 1.64% from 1.65% late Wednesday.
 It had been as high as 1.75% on Monday.